This post has already been read 23040 times!

 These verses encapsulates what the new testament is for.
 If you are encourage by these verses, you are invited to search the bible deeper and find out more about Jesus and his teachings.

 The presence of spirits and unexplainable events and multiple scientific, medical, and logical reasons that supports the bible and its authors’ credibility project a possibility that God do exists.
-As such, being conservative might be the best alternative here.
+If you are still unconvinced of the existence of God despite these proofs, being conservative might be the best alternative here.

 Accountants describe conservatism as selecting the option that would show the worst possible financial standing of a business entity when two or more unproven alternatives are available.
 This is to remove the user of the account’s output be exposed to a bigger risk in case the worst possible scenario happens.

 As it stands, the risk of not believing in and obeying God far outweighs the benefits of doubting his existence.
-It might be best to act conservatively, believe what the bible says, until it is absolutely proven that there is indeed no God nor hell.
+It might be best to act conservatively, believe what the bible says, until you have absolutely proven that there is indeed no God nor hell.

 By: Armando M. Bolislis

-If you are inspired and want to give Jesus a try, go on a deeper search of the bible, especially the New Testament.
+If you are inspired and want to give Jesus a try, continue a deeper search of the bible, especially the New Testament.
 This will show you how to become his disciple.
-Always ask the Holy spirit for guidance in your search.
+Always ask the Holy Spirit for guidance in your search.

-If you feel the want to belong to a Christian church or organization, find one that will help you improve your relationship with Christ and lead you to his eternal promises.
+If you feel the want or need to belong to a Christian church or organization, find one that preaches the Word of God and will help you improve your relationship with Christ and lead you to his eternal promises.

-The opinions and suggestions contained in this article are solely of the author and doesn’t necessarily reflect the stance of Baguio Herald Express management and staff.
+The theologies and doctrines about faith contained in this article are solely from God through the bible.
+The author is just an instrument used to spread the word for the glory of God.
+The personal opinions and suggestions on issues outside of biblical coverage from the author doesn’t necessarily reflect the stance of Baguio Herald Express management and staff.